INDYCAR Announces WeatherTech Raceway Laguna Seca Grid Penalty

-INDYCAR officials have announced a six-position starting grid penalty for the No. 78 Juncos Hollinger Racing entry for an unapproved engine change following the Sunday, Sept.
-3 race at Portland International Raceway.
+INDYCAR officials have announced a six-position starting grid penalty for the No. 30 Rahal Letterman Lanigan Racing entry for an unapproved engine change following practice, yesterday, at WeatherTech Raceway Laguna Seca.

 The team was in violation of: